compute basal/atom command

 An example input script that uses this compute is provided in examples/USER/misc/basal.

 This compute calculates a per-atom array with 3 columns, which can be accessed by indices 1-3 by any command that uses per-atom values from a compute as input.
-See Section 6.15 for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.